 The best engraving and enamel decoration on continental glass was produced in the 16th and 17th centuries, slowly migrating west from the Giant mountains of Bohemia, through to Germany and the Low Countries.
 Sang was a German, the early engravers to appear in England were predominantly his compatriots and Bohemians.

 The Namur Museum in Belgium has the most stunning collection of early Belgian and Dutch glass dating back to the 13th century.
 Some early footed beakers and very light wine glasses in the facon venise are stunning, extremely rare and beyond reach for all but those collectors with the deepest pockets.
-Early berkmeyer, beakers, koolstronk and roemers do appear on the market from time to time.
+Early berkmeyer, beakers, koolstronk and green stem roemer glasses do appear on the market from time to time.
+Twist stem glasses, air twists, incised twists and colour twists were all produced in Northern Europe and in some cases up to fifty years before the English equivalent.

 You will hear much about the “Dutch Engravers” of the 18th Century, and “Dutch Engraved Newcastle Light Balusters”.
 The engravings go from the sublime and complex to delicate and ethereal, particularly early diamond point.
 This was not matched for pulchritude by English engravers and cutters until the middle of the 19th century, when James Green and Nephew and Thomas Webb mastered the craft.